attech-org/course/README.md

 # course

 Learning course for newbies.
 I'll add some stuff.
-I'm bad developer and do stuff from GitHub
+I'm bad developer and do stuff from GitHub This is a conflict between branches: training/merge-conflict_DmytroBarylo and main

 ## Students list